danielaparker/jsoncons/doc/ref/jsonpointer/get.md

 (12) 8
 ```

-#### Get a value at a location after creating objects when missing an object key
+#### Get a value at a location after creating objects when missing object keys

 ```c++
 #include <iostream>